 3. Don’t ignore internal candidates

-Before you begin your search, take a hard look at your staff.
-Current employees understand your systems, operations, expectations and your customer base.
-And if a candidate has a great relationship with and is respected by the current staff, the transition may be easier than bringing in an outsider.
+Before you begin your search, take a hard look at your existing staff.
+Current employees understand your systems, operations, expectations, and your customer base.
+If an internal candidate has a great relationship with and is respected by the current staff, the transition may be easier than bringing in an outsider.

-Employees that fail to receive proper training can quickly become disengaged due to a lack of support.
-That’s why onboarding and continuous training should be mandatory for all employees.
-Developing a formal onboarding process that ensures new team members have everything they need to be successful from day one, understand their role and responsibilities and are provided a detailed overview of policies and procedures.
+Employees who don’t receive proper training can quickly become disengaged due to a lack of support.
+That’s why onboarding and continuous training should be mandatory for all restaurant employees.
+Developing a formal onboarding process that ensures new team members have everything they need to be successful from day one is critical.
+Everyone should understand their roles and responsibilities and receive a detailed overview of policies and procedures.
 At Paycor, we’ve created a restaurant-specific Onboarding Checklist that you can use to create a productive new hire experience and help reduce turnover.
-Check it out here.

 As a restaurant owner or leader, how often do you take the time to listen to your employees’ feedback?
-When was the last time you asked your staff about their role, their goals or their concerns?
-If you’re not offering your staff an open line of communication, you’re missing out on an opportunity to connect with them on what’s working and where improvements can be made.
+When was the last time you asked your staff about their roles, their goals, or their concerns?
+If you’re not offering your team members an open line of communication, you’re missing out on an opportunity to connect with them on what’s working and discover where improvements can be made.
 The more engaged and appreciated your staff feels, the better service they’ll provide your customers.
-But when they’re disengaged and unhappy, your customers will notice, and one poor experience could discourage them from visiting your location again.
+When service employees are disengaged and unhappy, your customers will notice, and one poor experience could discourage them from visiting your location again.

 Restaurant employees feel valued when you listen to their needs, but maybe the most meaningful thing you can do in their eyes is to recognize and reward them.
 Working a restaurant job is hard!
-Celebrating achievements at staff meetings, creating an employee of the month program or even incentivizing staff with gift cards based on performance are extra ways to build up your people and show you care.
+Celebrating achievements at staff meetings, creating an employee of the month program, or even incentivizing staff with financial rewards based on performance are extra ways to build up your people and show you care.
 Maintaining a positive culture and work environment is a top challenge for many restaurants, so the more you can do to show employees that their work is meaningful and their contributions are appreciated, the more likely you are to boost employee engagement and improve retention rates.

-Reducing turnover will always be an uphill battle for restaurants.
+Reducing turnover will always be an uphill battle in the restaurant industry.
 But with the average cost to replace an employee being 6 to 9 months of their salary, the more you can do to focus on retaining your people, the more your bottom line will benefit.

-For nearly 30 years, Paycor has partnered with the restaurant community to solve their HR and payroll challenges.
-From new hire onboarding and employee self-service to complex tax filing and learning management, our intuitive technology backed by industry expertise has given restaurants the peace of mind to focus more on creating a memorable experience for customers.
+For more than 30 years, Paycor has partnered with restaurant owners and managers to solve their HR and payroll challenges.
+From new hire onboarding and employee self-service to complex tax filing and learning management, our intuitive technology backed by industry expertise has given restaurant managers and owners the peace of mind to focus more on creating a memorable experience for customers.
 If you’re looking to streamline your processes and break free from administrative work, contact our dedicated team of restaurant consultants to learn how we can help.